ExCHP8/Granite-code-3.1-bigcode-evaluation-harness/README.md

 ## Tasks Overview

 ```
+NOTE:
-The below tasks have been evaluated using gpt-4o's responses as a reference.
+* The below tasks have been evaluated using gpt-4o's responses as a reference.
+* Model name can be provided as a repo name in Hugging Face hub or a local path.
+* If you want to access the granite-3.1 model from the HF private repository, please request access.
 ```

 ### 1. Code Porting (code-porting)